 Gain Share.
-Gain share revenue represents profit sharing and performance incentives earned based upon our customers reaching certain defined operational levels.
-Gain share revenue decreased approximately \$400,000 for the three months ended June 30, 2004 compared to the three months ended June 30, 2003.
-The decrease in gain share revenue was primarily attributable to the continued transition of older gain share contracts whose gain share periods had expired coupled with lower initial production volumes by our customers at new technology nodes.
+Gain share revenue represents profit sharing and performance incentives earned based upon our customer reaching certain defined operational levels.
+Gain share revenue grew approximately \$1.1 million for the three months ended March 31, 2005 compared to the three months ended March 31, 2004.
+The increase in gain share revenue was primarily due to a greater number of engagements contributing to gain-share at newer technology nodes.
 Our gain share revenue may continue to fluctuate from period to period.
-Our continued receipt of gain share revenue is dependent on many factors which are outside our control, including among others, continued production of ICs by our customers, sustained yield improvements by our customers and our ability to enter into new Design-to-Silicon-Yield solutions contracts containing gain share provisions.
+Our continued receipt of gain share revenue is dependent on many factors that are outside our control, including among others, continued production of ICs by our customers, sustained yield improvements by our customers and our ability to enter into new Design-to-Silicon-Yield solutions contracts containing gain share provisions.

-Thr ee Months Ended Ju Three Months Ended June 30, Cost of Design-to-Silicon Yield Solutions 2004 2003 \$ Change % Change 2004 % of Revenue 2003 % of Revenue In thousands, except for %'s) Direct costs of design-to-silicon- yield solutions \$ 5,369 \$ 3,514 \$ 1,855 53% 35% 35% Amortization of acquired core technology 1,327 124 1,203 970% 9% 1% Total \$ 6,696 \$ 3,638 \$ 3,058 84% 44% 36%
+Three I Months Ended Ma arch 31, Three M onths Ended Marc eh 31, Cost of Design-to-Silicon Yield Solutions 2005 2004 \$ Change % Change 2005 % of Revenue 2004 % of Revenue (In thousands, except for %'s) Direct costs of design-to-silicon- yield solutions: Integrated solutions \$ 5,750 \$ 4,352 \$ 1,398 32% 32% 34% Software licenses 157 2 155 7750% 1% Amortization of acquired core technology 1,266 1,350 (84) (6)% 7 % 11% Total \$ 7,173 \$ 5,704 \$ 1,469 26% 40% 45%

 Direct Costs of Design-to-Silicon-Yield Solutions.
+Direct costs of Design-to-Silicon-Yield solutions consists of costs incurred to provide and support our integrated solutions and costs recognized in connection with licensing our software.

-Direct costs of Design-to-Silicon-Yield solutions consist of material, labor and overhead costs associated with solution implementations.
-Costs include purchased material, employee compensation and benefits, travel, facilities-related costs and the cost of utilizing sub-contractors, when such service is required.
-The increase in the direct costs of Design-to-Silicon-Yield solutions of \$1.9 million for the three months ended June 30, 2004 compared to the three months ended June 30, 2003 was primarily attributable to increased personnel costs and the use of sub-contractors necessary to support our increased Design-to-Silicon-Yield Solutions implementations including software implementation services.
+Integrated solutions.
+Integrated solutions costs consist of material, labor and overhead costs associated with solution implementations.
+Costs include purchased material, employee compensation and benefits, travel and facilities-related costs.
+The increase in direct costs of Design-to-Silicon-Yield integrated solutions of \$1.4 million for the three months ended March 31, 2005 compared to the three months ended March 31, 2004 was primarily attributable to increased personnel costs necessary to support our increased Design-to-Silicon-Yield solution implementations.
 If we do not accurately estimate the resources required or the scope of work to be performed, or we do not manage the projects properly within the planned period of time or satisfy our obligations under contracts, resulting contract margins could be materially different than those anticipated when the contract was executed.
 Any such reductions in contract margin could have a material negative impact on our operating results.